-You’ve currently got two models to choose from, the ‘regular’ i4 eDrive40, with a 335bhp motor and 5.7sec 0-60mph time, and the ‘sporty’ i4 M50, with dual motors for a 537bhp peak – more than the latest BMW M3 super saloon, believe it or not – and a supercar-esque 3.9sec sprint to 60mph.
+You’ve currently got three models to choose from, the cheapest being the ‘regular’ i4 eDrive35, with a single electric motor rated at 282bhp with 400Nm of torque.
+But it’s still a quick car by any standards, achieving 0-62mph in 5.8 seconds.
+Next up is the eDrive40 with a 335bhp motor and 5.7sec 0-60mph time, and the ‘sporty’ i4 M50, with dual motors for a 537bhp peak – more than the latest BMW M3 super saloon, believe it or not – and a supercar-esque 3.9sec sprint to 60mph.
 In truth they’re both focused on fun.
 It’s what BMW’s always done best, and it has dragged its trademark pep and dynamism into the electric age with seemingly little trouble indeed.

 The brakes are a lot better than most electric cars, with more initial bite and a more natural feel than most rivals.
 It’s got a B mode to maximise regenerative braking, too, and uses a clever system to maximise the effect based on maps and radar.
 So it knows if there is a bend coming up or the cars in front are slowing down and makes sure it gets the maximum amount of power back.